ErinaTheDummy/SwordToShield/Character_Creation/BodyTypes.md

 ```
 Name: Toughness
-Cost: 2 points if taken once, 5 if taken twice, 10 if taken 3 times
+Cost: 4 points if taken once, 8 if taken twice, 16 if taken 3 times
 Description:
-You gain 1 additional maximum hitpoint each level.
+You gain 1 additional maximum hitpoint each level, this increases by one dependent on how many times you take this feat, up to a maximum of 3 additional hitpoints a level.
 ```

 ```